saifshaikh48/enhancements/enhancements/windows-containers/windows-node-egress-proxy.md

 #### Removing a deprecated feature

-N/A, as this is a new feature that does not supercede an existing one
+N/A, as this is a new feature that does not supersede an existing one.

 ### Upgrade / Downgrade Strategy